 Updated November 5, 2020:

 What is Convertible Equity

 “What is convertible equity” is a common question among start-up businesses that need additional financing and companies that are at risk of becoming insolvent.
 Particularly, convertible equity, also referred to as convertible security, is debt that doesn’t require repayment when it is matured.
 This type of debt is a cheap and quick method for newly established companies to raise capital from investors and venture capitalists.

 Convertible Debt & Equity: An Overview

 Additionally, convertible equity can be issued at a discounted price or be subject to a required conversion to equity if the owners can’t obtain additional financing within a specified period of time.
-Therefore, assuming that the company isn’t able to secure Series A financing after entering into the agreement with the investors and venture capitalists, these investors can either require the company repay the debt or still provide the percentage of equity based on the amount of capital contributed to the company.
+Therefore, assuming that the company isn’t able to secure Series A financing after agreeing with the investors and venture capitalists, these investors can either require the company to repay the debt or still provide the percentage of equity-based on the amount of capital contributed to the company.

 Concerns with Convertible Equity